peterhinch/micropython-async/PRIMITIVES.md

 ## 3.6 ExitGate

+This is obsolescent.
+It is a nasty hack which will be redundant once these PR's which provide task cancellation have been merged: firmware PR #3380 and micropython-lib PR #221.

 The uasyncio library lacks a mechanism for preventing a coroutine from being rescheduled; the only way for a coro to be removed from the queue is for it to run to completion.
 The ``ExitGate`` class provides a means whereby a coro can